 Sometimes, you may reach a point where you need to move a domain to another registrar or another individual.
 This article is a general overview of the three main types of transfers, and questions you may have regarding each process.

-- Incoming Transfers - transferring a domain name to Name.com
+- Incoming Transfers - transferring a domain name to Name.com from your losing registrar.

-- Outgoing Transfers - transferring a domain name away from Name.com
+- Outgoing Transfers - transferring a domain name away from Name.com to your gaining registrar.

 - Internal Transfers - transferring a domain name between Name.com accounts

 Here are the most frequently asked questions regarding transfers.

 How do I transfer a domain name to Name.com?